top of page

 praise and worship

-that stick with me are the dramatic stories.
-They play out like an emotional scene from
+Over the years, numerous people have shared stories of coming to Christ.
+The ones that stick with me are the dramatic stories.
+They play like an emotional scene from a movie and leave me grateful.

-a movie and leave me grateful.
 These testimonies are genuine and heartfelt.
-But justbecause our story doesn’t have the makings of a blockbuster film or best-selling book doesn’t mean it’s not powerful.
+But just because my story doesn’t have the makings of a blockbuster film or best-selling book, doesn’t mean it’s not powerful.
 Giving my life to Jesus and surrendering to Him is a

-didn’t have a big, dramatic story of redemption, but it was genuine and meaningful—a precious moment when my life was changed forever.
+My Jesus journey began while sitting alone on top of a hill.
+This sixteen-year-old girl didn’t have a big, dramatic story of redemption, but it was genuine and meaningful—a precious moment when my life was changed forever.

 Every story of redemption matters, and this is mine.